Melasma Treatment: The Complete Guide to Fading Stubborn Dark Patches

 About AMVital's Approach to Melasma

 AMVital's turmeric-based formulas offer gentle, long-term melasma care without hydroquinone's risks.
-Our turmeric kojic acid products combine two proven brightening ingredients safe for daily use and sensitive skin.
+Our turmeric kojic acid products combine two brightening ingredients safe for daily use.

-For melasma, we suggest using our brightening products with prescription treatments during the active phase.
+We suggest using brightening products with prescription treatments during the active phase.
 Then switch to turmeric-based products for maintenance.
-See our 3-step brightening routine for a simple, lasting approach.
+See our 3-step brightening routine.

 Here's to your golden glow!